Elina Valtonen: Minister of Foreign Affairs

 In June 2023, she was appointed Minister for Foreign Affairs in the Orpo Cabinet.

 In January 2024, 79 Finnish diplomats signed a letter to Valtonen, criticising the official response to the Israeli attacks on Gaza.

 Valtonen and her Nordic counterparts signed a joint letter in late October 2024 condemning Israel's planned bill that would seek to ban the UNRWA from operating in the country and in effect the Palestinian areas.
 Furthermore, they urged the Knesset to reconsider passing the bill.

-In April 2025, Valtonen met Marco Rubio in Washington, D.C..
-Valtonen and Rubio discussed icebreaker cooperation between Finland and the United States.
-They also had a long discussion about Ukraine and Russia.